-Building Structure: This would be the building and its structural components.
-Items such as the foundation, as well as plumbing, are placed in the building structure category.
+Building Structure: This would be the building and its structural components, such as its foundation.

-Let’s break it down a bit further with additional examples of items that coincide with each cost segregation category, along with their depreciation time frames:
+Let’s break it down a bit further with some additional examples of items that coincide with each new construction cost segregation category, along with their depreciation time frames.

-(5-Year) Building Components: Moldings, Flooring/Carpet, Ceiling Fans, Wall Coverings, Window Treatments, Specialty Plumbing for Kitchen Sinks and Washer Hook-Ups, Security, Appliances
+(5-Year) Building Components: Molding, Flooring/Carpet, Ceiling Fans, Wall Coverings, Window Treatments, Specialty Plumbing for Kitchen Sinks and Washer Hook-Ups, Security, Appliances

 (15-Year) Site Work/Land Improvements: Driveway, Landscaping and Irrigation, Exterior Fencing, Patio/Porch Concrete

-(27 1/2) Building Structure: Foundation, Roofing Systems, HVAC, Electrical, Plumbing, Fire Protection and Alarms, Exterior Facade/Building Skins, Doors & Frames, Windows
+(27 1/2-Years) Building Structure: Foundation, HVAC, Electrical, Plumbing, Fire Protection and Alarms, Exterior Facade/Building Skins, Doors, Frames, Windows

 The Benefits of Performing a New Construction Cost Segregation Analysis

-At this point, you may be realizing that you can’t afford not to perform a cost segregation analysis.
-This especially applies to single-family homes and duplexes that are used as rental properties.
-A professional cost segregation analysis on these types of residential properties can significantly reduce the amount paid to the IRS in the first year, and the years that follow, saving you thousands of dollars.
-To learn more about lowering your taxes even more, you may want to read Tax-Free Wealth, an outstanding book by Tom Wheelwright that you can easily pick up on Amazon: Tax-Free Wealth.
+Investors really can’t afford not to perform a cost segregation analysis, especially those who purchase single-family homes and duplexes used as rental properties.
+A professional cost segregation analysis on residential properties can significantly reduce the amount paid to the IRS in the first year, and the years that follow.
+To learn more about lowering your taxes as much as possible, you may want to read an outstanding book by Tom Wheelwright that you can easily pick up on Amazon: Tax-Free Wealth.

-Cost segregation studies performed on the new construction of single-family homes and duplexes can increase your tax savings by adjusting the time frames of deductions.
-This can save you incredible amounts of money, as well as free up capital to invest as you see fit.
+Cost segregation studies performed on the new construction of single-family homes and duplexes can increase your tax savings by adjusting and accelerating the time frames of deductions.
+This can save you incredible amounts of money and free up capital to invest as you see fit.

-You will still continue to depreciate items over the lifetime of the property – 27 1/2 years.
-However, because a certain percentage of that is reclassified, and you’re accelerating it in the first year, that means you’re giving the IRS less of your money on an annual basis.
+You’ll still continue to depreciate items over the lifetime of the residential property – 27 1/2 years.
+However, because a certain percentage of these elements are reclassified, and you’re accelerating them in the first year, that means you’re giving the IRS less of your money on an annual basis.

 Reclassification of property assets within a new construction project allows you to benefit financially from new land improvements that typically can’t be written off on existing rental property purchases or renovations.

-Can I Perform a Single or multi-family Home Cost Segregation Study Myself?
+Should I Perform a Single or Multi-Family Home Cost Segregation Study Myself?

-The money you save from having a cost segregation performed on your new rental property construction will far outweigh the fees associated with hiring a cost segregation study expert.
-Plus, you also have the option of having the analysis cost built-in to the new construction price, normally at a reduced rate or possibly free of charge.
+The money you save from having a cost segregation performed on your new rental property will far outweigh the fees associated with hiring an expert.
+Plus, there may be an option of having the analysis cost built into the new construction price, normally at a reduced rate or possibly free of charge.
 Having an expert in the field perform the cost segregation study will ensure that it’s well-documented and correct, as well as done in such a way that will maximize your tax savings.

-Here are a few reasons why having an engineer do a cost segregation study on your new single-family home or duplex rental property construction is the best way to go:
+Here are a few reasons why an engineer should do your new construction cost segregation study for you:

 Allows for a professional and accurate assessment of classification and cost estimating of new construction projects, which will maximize your tax savings.

-Experienced cost segregation specialists will have the ability to read blueprints, analyze architectural drawings, bid documents, and other crucial documents that play a part in the analysis.
+Experienced cost segregation specialists will have the ability to read blueprints, analyze architectural drawings, bid documents, and handle other crucial elements that play a part in the analysis.

 Cost segregation studies are performed by a construction engineer with extensive knowledge of the tax law.

-Sample Cost Segregation Tax Savings on the New Construction of a Single-Family Home Rental Property
+Sample New Construction Cost Segregation Tax Savings on a Single-Family Rental Property

 If you had $100,000 in cash that’s not invested, and you happen to pay a 37% tax rate on it, you would have to pay $37,000 in taxes to the government.
-But, if you invested this $100,000 as a down payment on the new construction of a single-family home rental property, and performed a cost segregation study, the amount you would owe to the IRS would be considerably reduced based on the following example:
+In contrast, if you invested this $100,000 as a down payment on the new construction of a single-family home rental property, and performed a cost segregation study, the amount you would owe to the IRS would be considerably reduced based on the following example.